Change Starts Now!

 Add your name if you will stand with Currie Dixon and the Yukon Party!

-Wade was born in Whitehorse and raised in Haines Junction.
-He attended St. Elias Community School and, after graduating in 1984, joined the Canadian Armed Forces.
-There, he completed training in various locations across Canada and served with NATO forces in Germany for three years.
-He remains a proud Canadian Ranger and member of the Royal Canadian Legion with three decades of military service.
-As a Canadian Ranger Sergeant, Wade runs the Junior Canadian Ranger youth program in Haines Junction.
+Istchenko was born in Whitehorse and raised in Haines Junction.
+He attended St. Elias Community School and, after graduation in 1984, he joined the Canadian Armed Forces, where he completed training in various locations across Canada and served with NATO forces in Germany for three years.
+He remains a proud member of the Canadian Rangers and the Royal Canadian Legion and has 38 years of service in the military to date.

 Kluane includes the communities along the Alaska Highway of Mendenhall, Haines Junction, Burwash Landing, Destruction Bay, Aishihik, Champagne, and Beaver Creek.
 The border between the Kluane electoral district and the Lake Laberge electoral district is Km post 1459 on the Alaska Highway.
 It is the 5th largest electoral district at 67,943 km².
 It is situated on the traditional territory of the Kluane First Nation, the Champagne and Aishihik First Nations, the White River First Nation, the Selkirk First Nation, and the Little Salmon/Carmacks First Nation.